aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 **When updating the languages, please follow ALL of the steps above before testing the workflow.**

 ## Changing Output Format
-This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
-However, you can change your output file to be any file type that is supported by pandoc.
+This project uses [Pandoc](https://pandoc.org/) to create .html and .docx outputs.
+However, you can change your output file to be any file type that is supported by Pandoc.

 ## Destroying the Stack
 1. From the root directory run ```cdk destroy```. **Any documents uploaded to the inputBucket will be deleted when the stack is destroyed.**